ziweiWWANG/ziweiwwang.github.io/_pages/about.md

 ------

-Hi, this is Yicong, welcome to my homepage! 😀

 I am a PhD student in the [College of Engineering and Computer Science](https://cecs.anu.edu.au/) at the [Australian National University (ANU)](https://www.anu.edu.au/).
 I am also a research student at the [Australian Centre for Robotic Vision (ACRV)](https://www.roboticvision.org/) and the [Vision-Ask-Answer-Act Lab (V3A)](https://v3alab.github.io/#about).

 I am under the supervision of [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/) (ANU), [Dr. Qi Wu](http://www.qi-wu.me/) (UoA) and [Prof. Lexing Xie](http://users.cecs.anu.edu.au/~xlx/) (ANU).